-I'm a Data Science Fellow at Insight Data Science as well as a PhD candidate in social psychology working with Josh Ackerman at the University of Michigan.
+I'm a Data Science Fellow at Insight Data Science as well as Social Psychologist working with Josh Ackerman at the University of Michigan.
 More broadly, I have 10 years of experience conducting research in the social sciences with a focus on motivation and social cognition.
 I'm skilled in statistical modeling, machine learning, and experimental design.
 I'm looking to my leverage research and analytical skills to help businesses solve problems (my resume).

 As a Data Science Fellow, I spent 7 (intense) weeks honing my skills in computer science fundamentals, applied statistical modeling, and machine learning.
 During four of those weeks, I developed a Flask web application—Next Escape (nextescape.me)—that simplifies web searches for users looking for an ideal escape room or escape rooms similar to ones they’ve played and enjoyed before (GitHub | Slides).